ShcherbaDev/windows-desktop-grabber/README.md

 - root
   - platform - current platform (hardcoded to "windows")
-  - icon-images-path - relative path to the directory with icon's images (in PNG format)
+  - icon-images-path - relative path to the directory with icon's images
   - wallpaper - desktop wallpaper and contains the following attributes:
     - path - absolute path to the wallpaper image (is present)
     - rgb - RGB background when image is not present or is not fitting on screen (numbers are divided by space)